Elliott Hewitt: Gillingham (loan)

 On 13 November 2013, Hewitt signed a 28-day loan with League One side Gillingham.
 His loan was apparently cut short due to an injury in early December, but on 31 December, Hewitt again signed on loan with Gillingham.

 Colchester United (loan)

 Hewitt joined Colchester United on a month's loan in October 2014 to provide additional options at the back.
 He was recalled by Town at the end of his first month, but returned soon afterwards for a second stint.
 Having been used briefly as a winger during his time at Ipswich, U's boss Tony Humes began to use him in this position over the course of the season, exploiting his attacking nature and pace.
 He scored his first senior goal against Peterborough United on 10 January 2015, a solo run from his own half to finish from 20 yards.

 He was released by Notts County at the end of the 2018–19 season.

 He later joined Mansfield.
 On 7 May 2025 the club announced it had triggered an extension to the player's contract.
+On 19 May 2026, Mansfield said the player had signed a contract extension.